 How to Use a Mala and Choose!

 Meditation and mantra practice has been used as a powerful tool for centuries to calm, regroup, heal and spiritually evolve into our best selves.
 First, start by choosing a Mala that feels best to you.
-You can choose by Healing Property or Birthstone, or use our birthday numerology calculator.
+You can choose by Healing Property or Birthstone, or use our birthday numerology calculator to choose the right healing prayer beads for you.
 You can also choose by the type of meditation mantra practice that you may have started.
 For peaceful mantra meditation practices, you can choose crystal or lapis.
 Bone and Rudraksha are used often for wrathful practices.
 If you are doing prostrations, Bodhi, Sandalwood or Rosewood work well.
 Most beads are full sized, standard 8mm.
 In general, go with what inspires… Let your mala choose you!